MillersvilleCS/geopod/README.txt

 3. the 'select repositotory source' screen  will come up

   ~select 'URI'

   ~click 'next'

 4. the 'source git repository' screen will come up

   ~Do the following for each of the fields

     Location
       URI: leave blank, it will be filled in automatically
       Host:  enter 'github.com'
       Repository path: enter 'gzoppetti/geopod.git'

     Connection
       Protocol: select 'https'
       Port: leave blank

     Authentication
       User: your github username
       Password: your github password
       Store in secure store: optional

 ~click 'next'

 5. the 'beanch selection' screen will come up

   ~make sure 'master' is selected

 6. the 'local destination' screen will come up

   ~Do the following for each of the fields

     Destination
       Directory: where the remository will be cloned (you most likley want your eclipse workspace) Initial branch: 'master'
       Clone submodules: leave blank
     Configuration
       Remote name: 'origin'

+  ~hit 'finish'

+7. Link a Java 7 JRE

+8. Link Java3D